KevinXu-github/vivian-ai-chatbot/README.md

    cd abg-ai-chatbot
    ```

-2. Create an `assets` folder and add your avatar images:
+2. Create an `assets` folder and add avatar images representing different moods:
    - `happy.png` - Avatar with a happy expression
    - `neutral.png` - Avatar with a neutral expression
    - `sad.png` - Avatar with a sad expression

-3. Open `index.html` in a web browser to use the chatbot in client-only mode with template responses.
+3. Open `index.html` in a web browser to experience the verification system with template responses.

-### Full Setup (With API Integration)
+### Full Setup (With Enhanced Responses)

 1. Install Node.js dependencies:
    ```bash
    npm install
    ```

-2. Create a `.env` file in the root directory with your API keys:
+2. Create a `.env` file in the root directory:
    ```
    OPENAI_API_KEY=your_openai_api_key
    HUGGINGFACE_API_KEY=your_huggingface_api_key